pryv/app-web-auth3/README.md

 Knowing that, this operation continues as follow:

-If **matchingAccess** exists, register is notified by sending an AcceptedAuthState (which contains the username and the app token) to the poll endpoint (so that the app token can further be retrieved by the app doing polling).
+If **matchingAccess** exists, register is notified by sending an AcceptedAccessState (which contains the username and the app token) to the poll endpoint (so that the app token can further be retrieved by the app doing polling).
 Finally, we can just jump to the end of the [auth flow](#authorization-flow) (step 5), returning the existing access.

 Otherwise, we first replace the permissions list with the **checkedPermissions** and then show them to the user so that he can consent (or not) to the creation of the new access ([auth flow](#authorization-flow), step 4).